Peace Corps Prep

 Everywhere Else

-The Peace Corps has no explicit language requirements for individuals applying to serve in most other countries.
+The Peace Corps has no explicit language requirements for individuals applying to serve in most countries.
+Any possible language requirement will be listed in the specific country opportunities.
 However, you will still likely learn and utilize another language during service, so it is always helpful to have taken at least one foreign language class.

 Please refer to the Foreign Language Requirements for UT Austin to find the number of classes needed for both beginning and intermediate levels for all languages offered.